tidyverse/tidyverse.org/content/blog/censored-0-2-0/index.md

 You can see a full list of changes in the [release notes](https://github.com/tidymodels/censored/releases/tag/v0.2.0).

-## Introducting `eval_time`
+## Introducing `eval_time`

 As we continue to add support for survival analysis across tidymodels, we have seen a need to be more explicit about which time we mean when we say "time": event time, observed time, censoring time, time at which to predict survival probability at?
 The last one is a particular mouthful.
-We now refer to this time as "evaluation time".
+We now refer to this time as "evaluation time."
 In preparation for dynamic survival performance metrics which can be calculated at different evaluation time points, the argument to set these evaluation time points for [`predict()`](https://rdrr.io/r/stats/predict.html) is now called `eval_time` instead of just `time`.

 <div class="highlight">